hummy123/hummy123.github.io/_posts/2025-02-05-Zipping-Unrolled-Linked-Lists.md

 If we want to insert an element into the middle of a node, say 2.5, we have to check if the array is at the max capacity we impose on it.
 If it is, we split this array into two arrays and link them as required, as shown in the below diagram.

+Such splitting only occurs when an insertion would cause us to exceed the maximum length.
+In the default case, we would insert in the same way standard arrays do: shifting the necessary elements rightwards by one and placing our new element in the gap.
+This is fast because of our maximum limit on the array.

 ![To insert 2.5 into a full node containing "1,2,3", we split the full node into two nodes, and randomly choose to insert 2.5 into any one of the split nodes.](https://github.com/hummy123/hummy123.github.io/blob/main/docs/assets/splitting-unrolled-linked-list.png?raw=true)

 This approach does the trick in providing a better balance between arrays and linked lists.

-- If we want to (remove or add to) the start or middle of any node, because there are fewer elements in the array contained at this node, the constant is significantly lower than a standard array so it takes less time
+- If we want to `remove from` or `add to` the start or middle of any node, because there are fewer elements in the array contained at this node, the constant is significantly lower than a standard array so it takes less time
 - If we want to add a new node containing '0' or '10', then that takes constant time like a normal linked list (assuming we have travelled to the place we want to insert to)

-However, there is a glaring weakness in traversal.
+However, there is a notable weakness in traversal.
 Imagine we had 100 elements in our unrolled linked list and we wanted to do many operations at the end.

 Although the traversal time is better than a standard linked list (there are fewer pointers to chase because each node contains many elements), it still involves a fair amount of time to get to the end, and this is bad if we want to reach the end repeatedly.